 As part of the course requirements, students are expected to work on two case studies.
-Both case studies are available in the textbook for the course (please see outline of class topics at the end of the syllabus for the names of the cases which are located toward the end of the textbook).
+Both case studies are available in the textbook for the course (please see outline of class topics at the end of the syllabus for the names of the cases which are available online and in your coursepack).
 There are two grade components of the case analyses: